The Person, that Calls Itself 'I'

 To trust in this "Person's" intuitive power and not only trusting in the thinking "I" is a big step.
 But it's needed.
 Only the "Person" intuitively understands Koans and is able to find a Koan answers.

 Download the free e-books with "Miscellaneous Koans"

-give lots of simple training cases, to discover your intuitive power and to become confident that the Person will solve all Koans!
+give lots of simple training cases.
+In this way discover your intuitive power and to become confident that the "Person" you are will solve all Koans!